endless-sky/endless-sky-wiki/BuildInstructions.md

 hg clone https://hg.libsdl.org/SDL
 open SDL/Xcode/SDL/SDL.xcodeproj

 Build the framework, then copy it into /Library/Frameworks.
-When I did this, for some reason it built to some obscure directory that I had to look up in the logs, rather than into the Release directory where you
+When I did this, for some reason it built to some obscure directory that I had to look up in the logs.

 Hopefully these will all install to the locations referenced in the project file; if not you can correct the paths.